Newsletters

 1. Echinacea

 A Cochrane Summary, which synthesized a wealth of medical evidence, found that Echinacea purpurea may reduce the duration and severity of colds.
-It’s unclear how it works; the plant may impair immune response to reduce annoying symptoms, or it might enhance the response to cut the time a body needs to fight the cold.
+It’s unclear how it works; the plant may impair the immune response to reduce annoying symptoms, or it might enhance the response to cut the time a body needs to fight the cold.
 (The herb is related to ragweed, so those with an allergy should use caution.)

-At the first sign of a cold, begin taking an Echinacea purpurea preparation, such as 400-mg capsules ($9,
+At the first sign of a cold, begin taking an Echinacea purpurea preparation, such as 400 mg capsules ($9), as directed on the packaging.

 2. Zinc